-Bronchiectasis is caused by damage to the airway walls.
+Bronchiectasis is caused by damage to your airway walls.
 It begins most often in early childhood but can develop at any age.
-It affects young people more frequently than adults.
-Common causes include:
+Common causes include the following:

-Smoking is not a major cause of bronchiectasis – in fact, many people with the condition have never smoked.
-However, because smoking is a major irritant to the lungs it will make the condition worse.
+Smoking is not a major cause of bronchiectasis – many people with the condition have never smoked.
+However, because smoking irritates your lungs it makes the condition worse.

 What are the symptoms of bronchiectasis?

-The main symptoms of bronchiectasis are coughing up lots of mucous (phlegm) and a wet-sounding cough.
-The phlegm can be clear, pale yellow or yellow-greenish in colour.
+The main symptoms of bronchiectasis are coughing up lots of mucus (phlegm) and a long-term wet-sounding cough.
+The phlegm can be clear or different colours.
 Other symptoms include:

 - shortness of breath

 You may also feel tired and generally unwell.

 |If you have a wet-sounding cough that is ongoing and lasts for weeks, see your doctor.|